 The pain receded noticeably, and within the hour I caught myself mid-stride realizing that I was leaning on God, and that the healing was complete.

-After my shift that day I did a four-kilometer jog, and I have been able to do so throughout the three years since this experience, without any restrictions in how I jog or walk.
+After my shift that day I did a four-kilometer jog, and I have been able to do so throughout the years since this experience, without any restrictions in how I jog or walk.

 Victoria, British Columbia, Canada